willgosnold/willgosnold/README.md

-- 👋 Hi, I’m Will Gosnold
+Hi, I’m Will Gosnold!

-- 👀 I’m interested in learning as much as I can about as much as I can.
-- 🌱 I’m currently learning machine learning and aritficial intelligence with python.
-- 💞️ I’m looking to collaborate on small projects to get myself started.
-- 📫 How to reach me: twitter @willgosnold
+I'm just starting out on my software development journey, and have been learning coding from various online platforms over the last year.

+Here you can find some of the projects I've been working on to get an idea of where I'm currently at.
+If you want to contact me, you can reach out on Twitter @willgosnold

 <!---
 willgosnold/willgosnold is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.